IBM-Bluemix/terraform/website/source/docs/providers/ibm/r/network_vlan.html.markdown

 The default SoftLayer account does not have permission to create a VLAN via SoftLayer API.
 To create a VLAN with Terraform, you should have permissions to create a VLAN in advance.
 Contact a SoftLayer sales person or open a ticket.

 Existed VLANs can be managed by Terraform with the `terraform import` command.
-It requires a SoftLayer VLAN ID from  [VLANs](https://control.softlayer.com/network/vlans).
+It requires a VLAN ID from the  [SoftLayer Customer Portal](https://control.softlayer.com/network/vlans).
 Once the IDs are imported, they provides useful information such as subnets and child resource counts.
 When `terraform destroy` is run, the VLANs' billing item will be deleted.
-However, the VLAN remains in SoftLayer until resources such as virtual guests, secondary subnets, and firewalls on the VLAN are deleted.
+The VLAN remains in SoftLayer until resources such as virtual guests, secondary subnets, and firewalls on the VLAN are deleted.

 For additional details please refer to [SoftLayer API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Network_Vlan).